IamKaimo/PathDetection-Phase1/README.md

 The offset of the lane center from the center of the image (converted from pixels to meters) is your distance from the center of the lane.

+# How to run :
+open git bash in the project folder and enter this line in it use ./run.sh --src <src> --dst <dst> --debug <debug>
+* src is the input path
+* dst is the output path
+* debug is the debug mode(optional) 0 by default